 - This is your research project, not mine!
-Even if I gave you some data, and even if you are working on topics related to my own research interest…
+Even if you are working on topics related to my own research interest…

 Prepare thoroughly for meetings

-- Have an agenda of things you need to discuss
+- Have an agenda of things you would like to discuss.

 - Send stuff (as PDF documents, not as Word documents) early enough to allow me to prepare.
 Generally, this is 24 hours before our meeting.